A mix of old and new

 The ancient city is split in two these days.
 There’s Kato Paphos, the newer part right on the coast, which has a cluster of beaches backed by a wide promenade.
 Then there’s the old town, a few kilometres inland.
 Here’s where you’ll find winding, cobbled streets, traditional tavernas and pretty sun-soaked markets.

 Lots of golden beaches

-Paphos is known as the birthplace of the Goddess Aphrodite – and the original city is a protected UNESCO heritage site.
-Spend a day or two exploring ancient ruins, like the 12th century BC Temple, or the Tombs of the Kings – staggering mausoleums carved out of solid rock.
+Paphos is known as the birthplace of the Goddess Aphrodite – and the original city is a protected UNESCO World Heritage Site.
+Spend a day or two exploring ancient ruins, like the 12th-century BC temple or the Tombs of the Kings – staggering mausoleums carved out of solid rock.